CAR T Cell Killing

 CAR T cell-mediated killing of SKOV3 and MCF7 cells expressing different levels of HER2 antigen.

-CAR T cells targeting HER2 antigen were added to two cancer cell lines and the magnitude of cell killing was compared using the Maestro Z platform.
+CAR T cells targeting HER2 antigen were added to two cancer cell lines and the magnitude of cell killing was compared using the Maestro Z platform

 Result: CAR T cell-mediated killing was observed against both target cell lines and across different effector-to-target ratios.
 The rates of cytolysis were directly proportional to the levels of target antigen expression.